noodlefrenzy/coreos-azure/README.md

 simple node.js server started and listening on port: 8000
 ```

-Open up another shell to this instance.
+Open up another shell to your Ubuntu instance.
 Let's see our container running in docker with 'ps':

 ```
 $ sudo docker ps